praetorian-inc/trudy/README.md

 * Command line flags for easy customization.

 ##Coming at some point
 * A GUI that can allow for manual intercept and modification.
+This will probably be done with WebSockets.
 * On-the-fly TLS certificate generation.